Navigation

 Step 15 - Write All Chapters with a Loop

 For the last step, we need to use a loop to write all the chapters one by one.
-We can use a for-loop to make a variable ‘chapter’ go from 1 to the total number of chapters, then compose the request to ChatGPT using the ‘chapter’ variable in the loop:
+We can use a for-loop to make a variable ‘chapter’ go from 1 to the total number of chapters, then compose the request to the AI model using the ‘chapter’ variable in the loop:

-Note that each chapter doesn’t have to be only 200 words.
+Note that the chapter length doesn’t have to be only 200 words in real use.
 Here is a demo of the program, where we set each chapter to be within 800 words:

 Step 16 - Add Additional Details to the Topic